 - Join our weekly technical meeting (see lists or IRC)

-Opencast sources can be found on GitHub and some of its ancillary projects on BitBucket.
+Opencast sources can be found on GitHub.
 The easiest way to contribute code to the project is by creating a pull request against the project's official repository.
 More details about the structure of this repository are explained later in this guide.

 Bugfix vs Feature